-THAT, the following policies regarding COVID-related sick leave be and are restored to a full-time employee's sick leave balance;
+THAT, the following policies regarding COVID-related sick leave be and are hereby approved through June 30, 2021:

-1) Up to eighty (80) hours of substantiated COVID-related sick time may be restored to a part-time employee's sick leave balance;
+1) Up to eighty (80) hours of substantiated COVID-related sick time may be restored to a full-time employee's sick leave balance;

-2) Up to forty (40) hours of substantiated COVID-related sick time may be have no impact on any sick leave bonus provided for by any collective bargaining agreement with the City of Cumberland.
+2) Up to forty (40) hours of substantiated COVID-related sick time may be restored to a part-time employee's sick leave balance;

-Up to eighty (80) hours of substantiated COVID-related sick leave shall 3)
+3) Up to eighty (80) hours of substantiated COVID-related sick leave shall have no impact on any sick leave bonus provided for by any collective bargaining agreement with the City of Cumberland.

 .
-Order 26,760 - approving the reappointment of Bruce Irons to the Housing Authority of the City of Cumberland for a five-year term effective retroactive to 11/1/20 through 10/31/25 of the
+Order 26,760 - approving the reappointment of Bruce Irons to the Housing Authority of the City of Cumberland for a five-year term effective retroactive to 11/1/20 through 10/31/25